The Short Story

 I was not the perfect picture of health that you'd expect to see after walking a couple thousand miles.
 I couldn't sleep, I was fatigued all the time, and my hormones were out of whack.
 I felt miserable and it was affecting every aspect of my life.

 According to doctors and lab results, I was fine.
 But I knew I was not fine.
-I'd always been health conscious, but now I dug into the medical research to find any possible root causes for my symptoms.
+I'd always been health conscious, but now I dug into the medical research to find possible causes for my symptoms.
+I didn't want to cover up symptoms, I wanted to find the root of the problem and find long-term healing.
 I ordered my own labs online and began to experiment with different protocols.

-During this time, I completed a botanical medicine certificate and took courses in functional nutrition and culinary genomics.
-I studied functional medicine.
-I learned an incredible amount and began to find answers that actually improved my health.
-The field of human health is constantly evolving and I continue to take courses, research, and read to deepen my understanding of biology and human health.
+I completed a botanical medicine certificate, and took courses in functional nutrition and culinary genomics.
+I spent all my free time researching and learning.
+I began to find answers that actually improved my health.
+The field of human health is constantly evolving and I continue to take courses, research, and read to deepen my understanding of biology, health, and optimal wellness.

-There are many components to living our fullest potential, but I found that it's been changes in diet, exercise, sleep habits, and stress that moved the needle the most in terms of how I felt.
+There are many components to living our fullest potential, but I found that it's been changes in diet, exercise, sleep habits, and stress management that moved the needle the most in terms of how I felt.
+Like any meaningful change, improving your health takes time.
+I'm in it for the long haul and it's small, sustainable changes that create lasting wellness.

-Like many others with a passion for wellness, it was my own health struggles that forced me to learn and experiment and discover how to truly feel amazing.
+Like many others with a passion for wellness, it was my own health struggles that forced me to learn, experiment, and discover how to truly feel amazing.
 It's part of my healing journey to use that knowledge and experience to help others.

 I know what it's like to struggle, to feel unimaginable fatigue, to feel like something is off, but to get no answers from the conventional medical system.
 I understand how frustrating it is to deal with chronic illness and to be unable to be outside doing what I love to do with the energy I once had.

 Fortunately, our bodies have an incredible capacity to heal themselves.
-Provided with the right nutrition, movement, and rest, I've slowly returned to feeling myself again.
+Provided with the right nutrition, movement, and rest, I've returned to feeling myself again and to living the outdoor endurance lifestyle I love.

-I have the energy to pursue a life full of adventure, loving relationships, meaningful work, and continued training with the Institute of Transformational Nutrition.
+I have the energy to pursue a life full of adventure, loving relationships, meaningful work, and continued training in functional nutrition and holistic health.

-It's now my honor to work alongside others to help them build strength and resiliency, whether you're about to embark on your first thru-hike or you've finished your Triple Crown and you're preparing for the next adventure.
+It's now my honor to work alongside others to help them build strength and resiliency.
+Whether you're about to embark on your first adventure or you've got thousands of miles on your feet and you're preparing for what's next, you deserve the optimal wellness necessary to achieve your goals.